Nishanth J. Kumar

 AI, ML, and Robotics researcher + Ph.D.
 Student @ MIT CSAIL

-I’m currently a final year Ph.D. student with the LIS Group within MIT CSAIL.
-I’m officially advised by Leslie Kaelbling and Tomás Lozano-Pérez, and have the pleasure of collaborating with many other wonderful people within CSAIL’s Embodied Intelligence Initiative.
+I am currently a final year Ph.D. student with the LIS Group within MIT CSAIL.
+My official advisors are Leslie Kaelbling and Tomás Lozano-Pérez, but I have the pleasure of collaborating with many other wonderful people within CSAIL’s Embodied Intelligence Initiative.
 I’m extremely grateful for support from the NSF Graduate Research Fellowship.
-I’ve also had the pleasure of interning at Meta FAIR, NVIDIA Research, the Robotics and AI Institute, Vicarious AI, and Uber ATG.
+I’ve also been lucky to intern at FAIR @ Meta, NVIDIA Research, the RAI Institute, Vicarious AI, and Uber ATG.
 Previously, I received an S.M. degree from MIT, an Sc.B. with honors from Brown University, and completed the IB Diploma in my hometown of Coimbatore, India.

 Outside of research, I like to lift heavy things, read, play basketball, philosophize, cook, and write both fiction and non-fiction.
 If you’re interested in learning more about me or reading some of my writing, check out my blog, fiction writing, or social links in the website footer.
 If you’d like to get in contact, check out this page here.
 If you’d like to leave me some anonymous feedback (preferably constructive!), see this form.